keijiro/ImageSequenceOut/README.md

 License
 -------

 Public domain.
-You can use for anything you want.
+You can use this utility for anything you want.